AlbertoDeMaria/FE-Mentor_Advice-generator-app/readme.md

 Hello everyone, thank you for checking out my work.
 This is a challenge I wanted to take on to work on and improve my skills as a Frontend developer.
 I found the challenge on the famous Front-end Mentor website (https://www.frontendmentor.io/) and decided to give it a try.

-I started from the basics to refresh my layout design skills, so in this project, you won't find any dynamic details or any functionality, just HTML and CSS.
+This is the second level of difficulty offered by Front-End Mentor, and in these projects, JavaScript comes into play.
+You have to work with dynamic elements and sometimes APIs.
 To slightly increase the difficulty, I chose to use the SCSS preprocessor to practice optimized coding based on variables.

 You can find the original design provided by Front-end Mentor and my result.